Diesel locomotive: First American series production locomotives

-Early diesel locomotives and railcars in Australia
+Early diesel locomotives and railcars in Oceania

 The Trans-Australian Railway built 1912 to 1917 by Commonwealth Railways (CR) passes through 2,000 km of waterless (or salt watered) desert terrain unsuitable for steam locomotives.
 The original engineer Henry Deane envisaged diesel operation to overcome such problems.
 Some have suggested that the CR worked with the South Australian Railways to trial diesel traction.
 However, the technology was not developed enough to be reliable.

-As in Europe, the usage of internal combustion engines advanced more readily in self-propelled railcars than in locomotives.
+As in Europe, the usage of internal combustion engines advanced more readily in self-propelled railcars than in locomotives: